 (poem written on 11-20-20 after observing an interaction between a graduating senior and his mama)

-his eyes weary from lack of sleep
+A bit disheveled, his eyes weary from lack of sleep

 his backpack weighing down his shoulders (and mind)